ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

   }
 }
 ```
 Let's verify the received signature.
-We'll do this with Python to show that this is possible on backend side.
-Required libraries: `tonsdk`, `pynacl`.

-First of all, we must get wallet's public key.
-We will NOT use `tonapi.io` or similar services as there are no reasons why we may rely on their answer.
-We will parse `walletStateInit`.
+In order to accomplish this, the signature verification uses Python because it can easily interact with the backend.
+The libraries required to carry out this process are the `tonsdk` and the `pynacl`.

+Next, it is necessary to retrieve the wallet's public key.
+To accomplish this, `tonapi.io` or similar services are not used because the end result cannot be reliably trusted.
+Instead, this is accomplished by parsing the `walletStateInit`.

-Also, we have to check that `address` and `walletStateInit` match, or one could sign the payload with their wallet key, provide own wallet in stateInit field and other wallet in address field.
+It is also critical to ensure that the `address` and `walletStateInit`  match, or the payload could be signed with their wallet key by providing their own wallet in the `stateInit` field and another wallet in the `address` field.

-StateInit has two references: one for code and one for data.
-We want to get public key so we load the second reference.
-Then we skip 8 bytes (4 bytes are used for `seqno` and 4 for `subwallet_id` in all modern wallet contracts) and load the next 32 bytes (256 bits) -- they are the key.
+The `StateInit` is made up of two reference types: one for code and one for data.
+In this context, the purpose is to retrieve the public key so the second reference (the data reference) is loaded.
+Then 8 bytes are skipped (4 bytes are used for the `seqno` field and 4 for `subwallet_id` in all modern wallet contracts) and the next 32 bytes are loaded (256 bits) -- the public key.

 ```python
 import nacl.signing